Barcelona: Seaport

 The Port of Barcelona has a 2000-year-old history and a great contemporary commercial importance.
 It is Europe's ninth largest container port, with a trade volume of 1.72 million TEU's in 2013.
 The port is managed by the Port Authority of Barcelona.
 Its 10 km2 are divided into three zones: Port Vell (the old port), the commercial port and the logistics port (Barcelona Free Port).
 The port is undergoing an enlargement that will double its size thanks to diverting the mouth of the Llobregat river 2 km to the south.

 The Barcelona harbour is the leading European cruiser port and a very important Mediterranean turnaround base.
 In 2013, 3.6 million pleasure cruise passengers used the Port of Barcelona.

 The Port Vell area also houses the Maremagnum (a commercial mall), a multiplex cinema, the IMAX Port Vell and one of Europe's largest aquariums – Aquarium Barcelona, containing 8,000 fish and 11 sharks contained in 22 basins filled with 4 million litres of sea water.
 The Maremagnum, being situated within the confines of the port, is the only commercial mall in the city that can open on Sundays and public holidays.

 National and international rail

 Barcelona is a major hub for the Spanish rail network.
 The city's main Inter-city rail station is Barcelona Sants railway station, whilst Estació de França terminus serves a secondary role handling suburban, regional and medium distance services.
 Freight services operate to local industries and to the Port of Barcelona.

 RENFE's AVE high-speed rail system, which is designed for speeds of 310 km/h, was extended from Madrid to Barcelona in 2008 in the form of the Madrid–Barcelona high-speed rail line.
-A shared RENFE-SNCF high-speed rail connecting Barcelona and France (Paris, Marseilles and Toulouse, through Perpignan–Barcelona high-speed rail line) was launched in 2013.
+A shared RENFE-SNCF high-speed rail connecting Barcelona and France (Paris, Marseille and Toulouse, through Perpignan–Barcelona high-speed rail line) was launched in 2013.
 Both these lines serve Barcelona Sants terminal station.